NEUBIAS/training-resources/_modules/script_env.md

 objectives:
   - "Set up a scripting environment for your platform"
 motivation: |
-  In order to run image analysis scripts you need a platform where you can actually excute those scripts.
+  In order to run bioimage analysis scripts you need a platform where you can both run and develop those scripts.
+There is a range of solutions where especially the development of script ranges from a simple text editor to a full integrated development environment ([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)).
-  In this module there is a collection of installation instructions for some common platforms.

 concept_map: >
   graph TD